-Bansko is predominantly famous as the most modern ski resort in Bulgaria, visited by many Bulgarian and foreign tourists.
+Bansko is predominantly famous as the most modern ski resort in Bulgaria, situated in the foot of the Pirin Mountains and visited by many Bulgarian and foreign tourists.
 Actually the town is located in a very strategic position, between the main mountain ranges of the country – Rila, Pirin and the Rhodope Mountains.
 They’re all different as landscapes and offer various challenges for those who attempt them in winter.
 The number of activities one can practice here in winter is not limited to the skiing only.
 We believe that those who visit the area miss a lot if they don`t try to go away from the hassle of the resort, even for a day.
 The best and easiest way to see the beauty of the winter mountains close by is the winter walking on snowshoes.

 While Pirin is a severe, steep mountain with rising up to 2914 meters slopes, the south slopes of Rila are more gentle and easy for snowshoeing.
 Bansko is a good start base for day trips both to Rila National Park and Pirin National Park.
 Rhodopes are unique with their position between the higher mountains and offer great views both towards Rila and Pirin.
 The old an isolated villages, where people keep the same lifestyle as 100 years ago, are the other attraction in this range.